elicia4/linux_notes/commands/curl.md

 # The `curl` command

-Notes taken on the "Supercharge Your Workflow with cURL | Understanding The cURL Command-Line Tool" video by LearnLinuxTV and "Linux Essentials: Curl Fundamentals" by HackerSploit.
+Notes taken on the "Supercharge Your Workflow with cURL | Understanding The cURL Command-Line Tool" video by LearnLinuxTV, "Linux Essentials: Curl Fundamentals" by HackerSploit, and the `curl` man page.

 [***go back to README***](/README.md)